jadebustos/science/mydegree/README.md

 ## Disclaimer

-I have uploaded all these stuff as I found it in my backups.
+I have uploaded all this stuff as I found it in my backups.
 What that's this mean?
 I do not know if this stuff are the final assignment or a previous backup.
+So buggy source code could be present.